ieeemma/atto/README.md

 - Combinators for building parsers, such as `many`, `sep`, and `between`.
 - Beautiful error messages.
-- Custom stream type support, so `glide` works with a lexer step or on non-string data.
+- Custom stream type support, so `atto` works with a lexer step or on non-string data.
 - Custom context value for contextual grammars.

 ## Resources